ManucrackYT/LapsusClient/README.md

 **Supported Node.js Versions**

-If you download from the [Releases](https://github.com/ManucrackYT/LapsusClient/releases) tab, select the installer for your system.
+Download from the [Releases](https://github.com/ManucrackYT/LapsusClient/releases) tab, upload the files to your server and setup settings.json.

 | Working Node.js Versions | Supported? |